ADDITIONAL CLIMBER FAQ - CLICK HERE

-All climbers are given start times based on their funds raised in 2011 (Super Steppers and Summit Club) and the climb option your team captain has chosen.
+All climbers are given start times based on their funds raised in 2012 (Super Steppers and Summit Club) and the climb option your team captain as chosen.
 Start times are used to avoid congestion in the stairs and starting lines.

 The registration fee is $25 on or before December 31st.
-Starting January 1st to the day of the climb the fee is $35.
+From January 1st to the day of the climb, the fee is $35.
 All participants are required to raise a minimum of $100 in addition to the registration fee by the morning of the climb in order to participate.

 Donations raised prior to the event can be brought or mailed to the American Lung Association.
-Please do not send cash in the mail.
+Please to not send cash in the mail.
 A pledge tracking sheet can be found on the Participant Resources page with directions on how to send in your donations.
-Donations can also be brought to packet pick up or to the registration table on the day of the climb.
+Donations can also be brought to packet pick-up or to check-in on the day of the climb.